Keyboard shortcuts

 rockfish alert

-Publish detection events to MQTT and/or Apache Kafka for automated response.
+Publish detection events to MQTT, Kafka, and/or webhooks for automated response.

 Overview

-The alert command reads Suricata alert and hunt finding Parquet data, normalizes events into a common JSON payload, and publishes them to MQTT and/or Kafka topics.
+The alert command reads Suricata alert and hunt finding Parquet data, normalizes events into a common JSON payload, and publishes them to MQTT, Kafka, and/or webhook endpoints.
 It supports deduplication, rate limiting, confidence filtering, and continuous polling.

-This is the “R” (Response) in NDR — enabling closed-loop automated response via n8n, Node-RED, or any MQTT/Kafka consumer.
+This is the “R” (Response) in NDR — enabling closed-loop automated response via n8n, Node-RED, Fluent Bit, Vector, or any downstream consumer.

 Usage